pythonitalia/pycon/README.md

 we will, in future, provide a staging environment that can be used for development, without you having to setup the backend as well.

-Follow the [README in the frontend service](./frontend/README.md) to setup the frontend.
+Follow the [README in the frontend service](./frontend/README.md) to setup and run the frontend.